Changing lives, opening minds

 Students and young people

-A new report, published by the UK Higher Education International Unit’s Go International programme and the British Council highlights the student perspectives of the benefits of and barriers to spending time abroad as part of a UK undergraduate degree.
+A report published by the UK Higher Education International Unit's Go International programme and the British Council highlights the student perspectives of the benefits of and barriers to spending time abroad as part of a UK undergraduate degree.
 Individual comments included:

 Staff, teachers, lecturers and trainers